Soojin-Lee0819/connectionsLab/Project1/Readme.md

 ## Process

 Originally, I was planning to use one API, the agify API.
-I started with brainstorming ideas about how to represent this data in a visually appealing manner as well as the game mechanics that can engage users to interact with the datas in a meaningful way.
+I started with brainstorming ideas about how to represent this data can be represented beautifully and purposefully as well as some game mechanics that engages users meaningfully.

 <img src="images/brainstorm.jpg" width="600">